mediocregopher/blog.mediocregopher.com/_posts/2018-10-25-rethinking-identity.md

 malicious actor with a disguise might be one person posing as two.
 Biometrics like fingerprints, iris scanning, and DNA testing fail for many reasons (the identical twin case being one).
-You could attempt to give the first a unique marking on their skin, but who's to say they don't have a solvent which can clean that marking waiting right outside the door?
+You could attempt to give the first a unique marking on their skin, but who's to say they don't have a solvent, which can clean that marking off, waiting right outside the door?

-The solutions and refutations can continue on pedantically for some time, but the point is there is not likely a 100% solution, and even the 90% solutions require significant investment.
+The solutions and refutations can continue on pedantically for some time, but the point is that there is likely not a 100% solution, and even the 90% solutions require significant investment.
 Differentiation is a hard problem, which most developers don't want to solve.
 Most are fine with surrogates like checking that an email or phone number is unique to the platform, but these aren't enough to stop a dedicated individual or organization.

 ### Roll Your Own Differentiation